sf-wdi-15/notes/week_01_programming_fundamentals_with_the_web/day_1_intro_to_git_and_command_line/dawn_command_line/README.md

 * `export EDITOR='subl -w'`

 ### Different Types of Shell
-You'll mostly be using `bash` as your shell, but there are other similiar programs which you may see at work
+You'll mostly be using `bash` as your shell, but there are other similar programs which you may see at work

 * [http://unixhelp.ed.ac.uk/shell/oview2.html](http://unixhelp.ed.ac.uk/shell/oview2.html)